wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-udp-service.md

 ### Step 4.2: Setup environment variables

 The client application, in this case, the UDP client, needs the server address of the UDP server service.
-This is read from the client application as an environment variable.
+Choreo reads this from the client application as an environment variable.
 Follow the steps below to configure the environment variable for the client application:

 1. Navigate to the **UDP Client** component's **DevOps** page from the left navigation and click on **Configs and Secrets**.
 3. Click **+ Create**.